Fortunato Benavides: Jurisprudence

-Lawyers who practice before Benavides consider him an ideological moderate.
-His opinions are distinguished by their attention to the importance of precedent.
-Additionally, Benavides is reputed as a succinct writer.
-His most noteworthy rulings include Burdine v.
+Lawyers who practiced before Benavides considered him an ideological moderate.
+His opinions were distinguished by their attention to the importance of precedent.
+Additionally, Benavides was reputed as a succinct writer.
+His most noteworthy rulings included Burdine v.
 Johnson, Tennard v.
 Cockrell (also known as Tennard v.
 Dretke), and Texas Democratic Party v.
 Benkiser.

 Burdine v.
 Johnson

 In 2000, Benavides sat on a three-judge panel of the Fifth Circuit to hear the case of Burdine v.
 Johnson.
-Burdine, who had received a death sentence for capital murder in Texas, had petitioned the federal courts for a Writ of Habeas Corpus.
+Burdine, who had received a death sentence for capital murder in Texas, had petitioned the federal courts for a Writ of habeas corpus.
 Burdine's central complaint was that his court-appointed attorney, Joe Cannon, had fallen asleep repeatedly during his trial.

-After hearing the case, Judges Rhesa Barksdale and Edith Jones ruled for the Court that Burdine's claim did not, in and of itself, warrant issuance of the writ and grant of a new trial.
+After hearing the case, Judges Rhesa Barksdale and Edith Jones ruled for the court that Burdine's claim did not, in and of itself, warrant issuance of the writ and grant of a new trial.
 Rather, Barksdale and Jones reasoned, Burdine would have to show that he was prejudiced by his sleeping lawyer; that is, Burdine would need to show that there was a reasonable likelihood that the outcome of his trial would have been different had his lawyer not repeatedly dozed off.

 Benavides issued a strong dissent.
 Benavides wrote that it shocks the conscience that someone could be sentenced to death after being represented by a lawyer who slept through substantial portions of his trial.
-In Benavides' view, no further analysis was necessary to find that Burdine had been denied his Right to Counsel.
+In Benavides' view, no further analysis was necessary to find that Burdine had been denied his right to counsel.

 Benavides' views were later vindicated when the entire Fifth Circuit, sitting en banc, took up the case and reversed the panel's judgment.
 Writing for the en banc court, Benavides held that Supreme Court precedent provided a presumption of prejudice where a defendant's lawyer sleeps repeatedly throughout his trial.

 Both Benavides' panel dissent and his en banc opinion were covered in the New York Times.